uo-ec607/lectures/12-parallel/12-parallel.md

 ### When should I go parallel?

 The short answer is that you want to invoke the multicore option whenever you are faced with a so-called "[embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel)" problem.
-You can click on that link for a longer description, but the key idea is that these computational problems are embarrassingly easy to break up into smaller chunks.
+You can click on that link for a longer description, but the key idea is that these computational problems are easy to break up into smaller chunks.
 You likely have such a case if the potential code chunks are independent and do not need to communicate in any way.
 Classic examples include bootstrapping (since each regression or resampling iteration is drawn independently) and Markov chain Monte Carlo (i.e. [MCMC](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo)).

 Having said that, there are limitations to the gains that can be had from parallelization.
 Most obviously, there is the [computational overhead](https://en.wikipedia.org/wiki/Overhead_(computing)) associated with splitting up the problem, tracking the individual nodes, and then bringing everything back into a single result.
 This can be regarded as an issue largely affecting shorter and smaller computations.
 In other words, the overhead component of the problem tends to diminish in relative size as the overall computation time increases.